Kentridge High School: Academics

 Kentridge offers Advanced Placement courses in English Language and Composition, English Literature and Composition, Computer Science, Art, Art History, Calculus (AB and BC), Statistics, Human Geography, US History, US Government and Politics, Biology, Chemistry, Environmental Science, Physics (B), Music Theory, and Psychology.
 As an alternative to AP classes, Kentridge also offers juniors and seniors Running Start.

 Languages available for students to take are French, Spanish, Japanese, and American Sign Language (ASL).
-All of the languages have courses up to the 4th year or 7-8 level.
+All of the languages have courses up to the 4th year or 7–8 level.

-Kentridge's mascot is known as Charlie the Charger which is displayed as a horse.
+Kentridge's mascot is known as Charlie the Charger, who is displayed as a horse.

 Extracurricular activities

 Athletics

-Kentridge is a part of the Cascade Division of the North Puget Sound League as of the 2016-17 school year.
+Kentridge is a part of the Cascade Division of the North Puget Sound League as of the 2016–17 school year.
 Previously, it was a part of the North Division in Washington's 4A South Puget Sound League.
 The school has a lasting rivalry with Kentwood High School.